Code-Institute-Submissions/Knasten-shoot-them/README.md

 # Wireframes | [top](#Responsivness)
 - Wireframes was made prior to updating the site.
-- I wanted to use a wireframe because this makes it easier to envision the site and how to make it reality.
+- I wanted to use a wireframe because this makes it easier to envision the site and how to make it a reality.
-- They were made using [Uizard](https://uizard.io/)
+- It was made using [Uizard](https://uizard.io/)
     ![Wireframe](./assets/readme-img/Wireframe.png)

 # Colors | [top](#Responsivness)
-- For header I choose to go with a dark purple color, I choose this beacuse the theme of the site is quite dark.
+- For header I choose to go with a dark purple color, I wanted a dark color to make it stick out.
 - For game background I went with the classic black.
-This make the targets appear much brighter and easier to spot.
+This makes the targets appear much brighter and therefore easier to spot.
-- The targets are red and I choose this color because it is one easiest spotted by the human eye.
+- The targets are red and I choose this color because it will really stand out against the black.
-- For stop button when active I choose red which is a typical warning/danger color.
+- If the stop button is active it displays with a bright red color representing danger/warning
-- For start button when active I choose to go with a brighter purple to keep up with the theme of my header.
+- If the start button is active it displays with a light-purple color to show it is active.
+Matching the header.
-- For disabled buttons I choose to go with gray since it is a normal color for this behaviour.
+- If the stop/start button is inactive it displays with a gray color to show that it is inactive.

 # Features | [top](#Responsivness)

 * Header
-    * Is used to break of the backgound and introduce you to the site.
+    * Main purpose for the header is to introduce the user to the site.
     * Has a purple backgound color which I think goes along very well with the theme.
 ![picture of header](./assets/readme-img/header.jpg)

 * Controls
     * Start button, linked to start game function and is disabled upon game start.
     * Stop button, linked to stop game function and is enabled upon game start.
-     - If game hasn't been stopped before 60 seconds has passed, the game calls the stop function it self.
+     - If game hasn't been stopped before 60 seconds has passed, the game calls the stop function by itself.
      ![picture of button](./assets/readme-img/controls.jpg)
     * Score
         * In the middle top of the gamewindow you can find your score.
 This increases each time you successfully hits a target.
-        * For each score you get, target visible time decreases with 10ms
+        * For each score you get, targets visible time decreases with 10ms
 * Game-Window
     * It is in this window the game will be played, all targets appear within this window.
     * Targets